Research

 Working Papers

-Credit Constraint and Green Energy Adoption: Evidence from Small Firms in Kenya [Draft coming soon]
+Credit Constraint and Green Energy Adoption: Evidence from Small Firms in Kenya

-with Wycliffe Oluoch and Jiayue Zhang
+with Jiayue Zhang and Wycliffe Oluoch

 Funded by: PEDL, Research Grants at Brown (Bravo Center, PSTC), SurveyCTO Data Collection Grant

-Coverage: [PEDL Summary]
+Coverage: [PEDL Summary], [AEA Registry]

 Abstract: The adoption of green technology in developing countries is essential for sustainable development.
 However, willingness-to-pay (WTP) for green technology remains low in many of these regions.
 Traditional WTP assessments do not adequately capture the complexities of credit-based purchases, where payments are distributed over time and agents are time-inconsistent and credit-constrained.
 This study outlines a novel theoretical framework to evaluate WTP for credit-based purchases in Kenya, focusing on an affordable clean energy solution - portable solar lamps.
 Utilizing the Bayesian Adaptive Choice Experiment (BACE), this study evaluates small business owners' WTP for credit-based purchases of solar lamps by varying down payment and repayment amounts.
 Exploiting a randomized controlled trial (RCT) that offers owners a traditional subsidy on the down payment or a proposed tailored subsidy where an equivalent amount of subsidy is applied on the down payment or the repayment, this study examines the impact on small business owners' adoption and business performances.
 By understanding how small business owners value credit purchases, we can better design and implement green technology initiatives and subsidy policies targeting similar clean-energy products to promote sustainable energy transitions in the developing world.

-Local Favoritism and Environmental Regulation: Evidence from China [Working Paper]
+Local Favoritism and Environmental Regulation: Evidence from China

 with Xiaowei Zhang and Tiemeng Ma